What are the Seven Parts of a Business Letter?

 6. Closing

-The closing of the letter summarizes what the letter was about and any next steps or action items.
+The letter’s closing summarizes the letter and any next steps or action items.

-This section gives the reader a heads-up that the communication is coming to a close.
+This section gives the reader a heads-up that the communication is closing.

 For instance, the closing may be something like this: